FedeMPouzols/icc_algorithms_children/icc_algorithms_children2.md

 class: center, middle

-# Algorithms, children
+# Algorithms and their children

-(When, how, why, and what will happen?)
+(What happens when you run an algorithm as child, unmanaged, etc.?)

 ---